4GeeksAcademy/master-javascript-programming-exercises/exercises/117-getLongestElement/README.md

 Given an array, `getLongestElement` returns the longest string in the given array.

-## :bulb: Pista:
+## Example:

-* If there are ties, it returns the first element to appear.

-* If the array is empty, it should return an empty string.

 ```Js
 var output = getLongestElement(['one', 'two', 'three']);
 console.log(output); // --> 'three'
 ```

+## 💡 Pista:

++ If there are ties, it returns the first element to appear.

++ If the array is empty, it should return an empty string.